ashle1111/Playwright-UI-Automation/README.md

 - **Pags/**: Contains page object models for differentpages.
 - **Test/**: Houses the test casses.
 - **Utilities/**: Generate rendom data for registration.

+-  API Verification - Line no. 41 - RegistrationTests.cs

+-   Run same Tests in Multiple Data - ProductSearchTests.cs From Line no. 16.